 Testing the integration¶

-For SAML 2.0 services, start login in the service.
-You should then be sent to the Feide login system.
-Select “Feide” as the organization, and log in using the username “test” and the password “098asd”.
+Start login in the service, and you should then be sent to the Feide login system.
+Select “Feide” as the organization for SAML or “Feide test users” under “Other loging alternatives for OIDC”, and login using the username and the password.
 You should then be sent back to your service.

 How to enable Feide login¶

 You enable which organizations that get access to activate under the tab “Host organization”.
 There you also get an overview which organization that have activated the service.
 This is because Feide is an opt-in this means that before an organization can use a service, the organization must activate login to the service.

 When giving activation access you can select specific organization to give access to or you can give access to all primary and lower secondary schools, upper secondary schools, universities / university colleges and/or other organizations.
 Here you also can remove the check box for organization who will no longer be able to activate.
 After making changes remember to press “Save”.